-While the set schedule has yet to be determined, the samples will be collected at the same time and day each month or quarter, depending on which year the project is in and is independent of weather.
-Every sample will follow the EPA method and laboratory protocol for handling and hold times in which it should be analyzed.
+Sampling will begin in the first month following approval of this Plan.
+The sampling schedule will generally be at regular intervals based upon the week (1st, 2nd, 3rd 4th) of the month in which the first samples were collected.
+For example, if the first samples were collected in the 2nd week of January, subsequent quarterly samples will be collected in the 2nd week of every third month thereafter (in this case April, July, October); for monthly samples collection would take place the 2nd week of every month thereafter.
+Sample schedule may fluctuate within the quarter/month, but the sampling will occur as close as possible to this schedule.
+Sample collection/analysis will follow the EPA method and laboratory protocol for handling and hold times in which it should be analyzed.
 Each sample has been guaranteed to be analyzed within their appropriate hold time(s) and will then be finalized for release of result.
-Once the Project Manager receives this laboratory report, the information will be provided to DHEC according to the distribution list.
+Once the Project Manager reviews this laboratory report, the report will be finalized and to DHEC.
 If a sample is destroyed anywhere in the process of collection, transport or analysis, the sample will need to be recollected in total and the occurrence should be noted with reason given.
 For more information on this procedure, please see Section D.